 Top 10 Oyster Bars in Atlanta Area

 It’s my Birthday Month!
 And every year I get oysters!
 So hurrah, it’s oyster time!
-That means an oyster article!
+That means an article about the top ten oyster bars in Atlanta!
 Not being home, the tradition is a little different.
 I used to drive out to Tamales Bay, an absolutely gorgeous drive along Highway 1, right on the edge of the sparkling Pacific Ocean, and buy a dozen or two oysters, and fire up the BBQ.
 The BBQ seems to be a rare way of cooking oysters on this coast.
 I would place the oysters on the grill let them cook until they pop open.
 Open them the rest of the way, and put a sauce on them (pace picante, Worcestershire and soy sauce my favorite!
 However many people use garlic butter) and back onto the BBQ for a little finishing.
 Then yum, yum its food time!

 Here it’s all about going out to a restaurant for oysters, and this article will be the deciding factor for me.
 So maybe I’ll see you!
 Shout out for Birthday Oysters in Atlanta!

 Old fashioned pub house with covered patio.
 Expect a casual atmosphere.
 This is the place where good food, good drink, and good people come together.
 Oyster menu choices include raw, steamed, roasted, Rockefeller, crab & bacon, scampi, and a sampler plate.
 Tuesdays are half priced oyster for a dozen on the half shell.
 Also on the menu is a fried oyster basket, fried oyster tacos, oyster stew and two choices of seafood combo platers including oysters.